jacobobryant/biff/slate/source/index.html.md

   the filesystem for the storage backend in dev and switch to Postgres for production.
 - Uses [htmx](https://htmx.org/) (and [hyperscript](https://hyperscript.org/))
-  for the frontend. htmx lets you create interactive, real-time applications by sending html snippets from the server instead of using JavaScript/ClojureScript/React.
+  for the frontend.
+Htmx lets you create interactive, real-time applications by sending HTML snippets from the server instead of using JavaScript/ClojureScript/React.
 - Ready to deploy.
 The template project comes with a script for provisioning an Ubuntu server, including Git push-to-deploy, HTTPS certificates, and NGINX